robtro/adwords-alerting/README.md

-# AwAlerting Framework
+# AdWords Alerting Framework

 ## Overview

-AwAlerting is an alerting framework based on AdWords reports from [AWQL] (https://developers.google.com/adwords/api/docs/guides/awql), with defined abstract classes for report downloader, alert rules and actions, where users can easily implement customized logic to plug in.
+AdWords Alerting is an alerting framework based on AdWords reports from [AWQL] (https://developers.google.com/adwords/api/docs/guides/awql), with defined abstract classes for report downloader, alert rules and actions, where users can easily implement customized logic to plug in.
 This tool can be used by